mouldimus/notes/HTML_Concepts.md

 3. **PUT**: *modify a specified resource*
 4. **DELETE**: *delete a specified resource*

 The GET verb is pretty straightforward.
-Let’s use it in an example where we want to allow other programs to get a list of all students.
+Let's use it in an example where we want to allow other programs to get a list of all students.
 The URL for that might be:

 http://www.exampleschool.com/api/StudentService/Students

 If we send an HTTP message to that URL with an HTTP verb of GET, we will receive a list of all students.

-Let’s look at an example where we want to get data about a specific student.
+Let's look at an example where we want to get data about a specific student.
 The URL for that might be:

 http://www.exampleschool.com/api/StudentService/Student/:studentId